 Can my parents or advisor automatically register me in the courses that I need?

-Students are responsible for self-registering after meeting with their advisor.
+Students are responsible for self-registering after meeting with their advisors.

 Can admission and/or graduation requirements be altered/flexible due to my disability?